BatIdentification/BatCrowd-Detector/README.md

 # BatCrowd's Detector
 A multi-functional and multi-use bat detector.
-The Bat-Pi aims to reduce the costs incurred to monitor and identify bat species while not significantly comprimsing on quality when compared to commerical bat detectors.
+The BatCrowd Detector aims to reduce the costs incurred to monitor and identify bat species while not significantly comprimsing on quality when compared to commerical bat detectors.
 <br>

 <h2>Features</h2>